William758/ZetAspects/README.md

 Drop Rate from Killed Elites changed to 1 in 500.

+Configurable drop chance multiplier for each elite type.

 Drop chance is halved every time one drops in a run (0.2% -> 0.1%).

 Changes the Elite Aspects into scalable Drop Only Boss Tier Items.

-Aspects can be changed to Red Tier or kept as Equipment.
+Aspects can be configured to be Red Tier or kept as Equipment.

 Clicking the Equipment icon at the bottom-right of the screen will Convert it into an Item.